-The COVID-19 (coronavirus) pandemic has been the source of job loss, furlough, or a transition to working from home.
-In each of these cases, people are spending increasing amounts of hours at home.
-While this time has been difficult for many, it has also given some the opportunity to survey their lives outside of their normally busy schedules.
-If you find yourself doing that, then you might be looking for ways to advance your career, including enrolling in higher education.
+The COVID-19 pandemic has been the source of job loss, furlough, or a transition to working from home.
+In each of these cases, people spend increasing hours at home.
+While this time has been difficult for many, it has also allowed some to survey their lives outside of their normally busy schedules.
+If you find yourself doing that, you might be looking for ways to advance your career, including enrolling in higher education.

 Thinking about your job

-You likely have more time than before to reflect on whether your job is adding to your happiness level or detracting from it instead.
+You likely have more time than before to reflect on whether your job adds to your happiness level or detracts from it.
 Do you feel fulfilled by the occupation or not?

-For many folks, this reflection has provided the inspiration to either find a career that’s more suitable for them or to progress even further within the role that they’re in now.
+For many folks, this reflection has inspired to either find a career that’s more suitable for them or to progress even further within the role that they’re in now.
 Does one of those scenarios apply to you?

-If so, there are various ways that you can go about securing a new career or securing the desired promotion when you return to your usual workplace.
+If so, there are various ways to secure a new career or the desired promotion when you return to your usual workplace.
 But, for now, let’s focus on how higher education can help you along the way.

 For many adults, college or university may seem like something of the past or a missed opportunity.
 Many will shy away from the option because of this way of thinking.

 But that doesn’t have to be the case.
-Let’s tackle some common concerns from mature students and guide you in the right direction!
+Let’s tackle some common concerns of mature students and guide you in the right direction!

 Age and career advancement concerns

 First, let’s tackle the concept of age.
-So many adults would love to return to higher education or give it their first shot, they feel they are too old to get started.
-This really isn’t true, though.
+So many adults would love to return to higher education or give it their first shot; they feel they are too old to get started.
+This isn’t true, though.

-Mature students (or anyone starting studies after the age of 21) form a huge percentage of every university or college’s student base.
+Mature students (or anyone starting studies after age 21) form a huge percentage of every university or college’s student base.
 The reality is:

 You’re never too old to learn and benefit from the opportunities that a college education can provide you with, including helping to advance your career.